Inversion-Based Style Transfer with Diffusion Models: Experiments

 \subsection{Comparison with Style Transfer Methods}

-As shown in Figure~\ref{fig:style_transfer}, we compare our method with the state-of-the-arts image style transfer methods, including ArtFlow~\cite{An:2021:Artflow}, AdaAttN~\cite{liu2021adaattn}, StyleFormer~\cite{Wu:2021:SF}, IEST~\cite{chen2021artistic}, StyTr$^2$~\cite{deng2022stytr2} and CAST~\cite{Zhang:2022:CAST} to show the effectiveness of creativity transfer.
-From the results, we can see apparent advantages of our creativity transfer method on transferring the semantics and artistic techniques of the reference images to the content images over traditional style transfer methods.
-For example, our method can better transfer the shapes of important objects, such as the facial forms and eyes (the 1st to 5th rows), the mountain (the 7th row) and the sun (the 8th row).
+We compare our method with the state-of-the-arts image style transfer methods, including ArtFlow~\cite{An:2021:Artflow}, AdaAttN~\cite{liu2021adaattn}, StyleFormer~\cite{Wu:2021:SF}, IEST~\cite{chen2021artistic}, StyTr$^2$~\cite{deng2022stytr2} and CAST~\cite{Zhang:2022:CAST} to show the effectiveness of our method.
+From the results, we can see apparent advantages of our method on transferring the semantics and artistic techniques of the reference images to the content images over traditional style transfer methods.
+For example, our method can better transfer the shapes of important objects, such as the facial forms and eyes (the 1st, 3rd, 4th and 5th rows), the mountain (the 7th row) and the sun (the 8th row).
 Our method can capture some special semantics of the reference images and reproduce the visual effects in the results, such as the stars on the background (the 1st row), the flower headwear (the 3rd row) and the roadsters (the 6th row, the cars in the content image are changed to roadsters).
 Those effects are very difficult for traditional style transfer methods to achieve.